jackfoxy/FunctionalLinearDataStructures/readme.md

 <code>ret</code>

 All-in-all not a huge savings, unless you consider the addtional overhead roughly doubles the cost in operations to retrieve each element.

+##LazyList Sandbox

+Unfolding and appending lazy lists.

+##Linear Sandbox

+Modules and types for Unfolding Sequence, Multiway Tree, and Deleting Heap

+##Linear Sandbox Test

+FsCheck 0.9.0.1, FsUnit 1.2.1.0, and NUnit 2.6.2 tests of DeletingHeap.

+##MultiwayTree Sandbox

+multiway tree from windowed sequence of data

+Breadth first traversal of multiway tree

+##Seq Sandbox

+Composing all functional linear data structures.

+Pattern matching all functional linear data structures (except Heap...an exercise for the reader).

+Unfolding infinite sequence of Markov Chain.

+##Tuple Sandbox

+Explore tuple and record with Telerik Just Decompile or ILSpy

+##Windowing Sandbox

+Creating and manipulating windowed data sequences with vector